cockpit-project/cockpit/doc/anaconda.md

  An encrypted device.
 It has a "content" field with a value that is structured like a value for "cockpit_mount_points", i.e., a object with a "type" field and maybe a "dir" field if "type" is "filesystem".
-This is also present when the crypto device is closed.
+This might also be present when the crypto device is closed.

  It might also have a "cleartext_device" field if the encrpyted device is currently open.